Brandon-short/Brandon-short.github.io/ccna.md

 |2|9|512|
 |2|10|1024|

 ## Data Flows

 - unicast
   - a one to one
 - broadcast
   - one to all
   - not supported in ipv6
 - multicast
-  - one to subscribed clients
+  - one to many subscribed clients

 ## Toplogies

 - Bus
   - all clients share 1 line
   - examples are thicknet and thinnet